-In 2019, ARhus – an open knowledge centre library in the Belgian city of Roeselare – rolled out a pilot project for young people called #HACK.
-Based on the needs expressed by young people themselves, several #HACK programmes were launched on topics including music and fashion.
+In 2019, ARhus – an open knowledge centre library in the Belgian city of Roeselare – rolled out a pilot project involving around 150 young people called #HACK.

 The challenge team is learning from these experiences to build a democratic way to govern #HACK and to apply those insights on a broader scale to govern ARhus hand in hand with the communities of Roeselare.

 Their dream is a thriving ARhus library that serves as an example for other European organisations seeking to engage and empower young people.